 Bold Experimental Colors from Christian Dior – 1971 –

 Not so long ago, a woman could achieve a new look by simply following the latest fashion trends and changing the color or style of her hair.
-Now make-up is playing an increasingly important part in the look of the ‘seventies’ and is designed to compliment and complete today’s fashion.
+Now makeup in the 1970s is playing an increasingly important part in the look of the ‘seventies’ and is designed to compliment and complete today’s fashion.

 To illustrate – here are some make-ups created at Christian Dior’s Paris Salon; some are soft and muted, others bright and striking, and one is just for fun !

 The choice is yours.
 The soft look (left) combines natural eyebrows and shimmery blue lids with pale, dewy lips.
 By contrast, the striking look (right) has penciled brows, blue-mauve eye shadow, cherry-red lips, and vivid cheeks.

 The toning on the left face give a warm glow to a dramatic look. the use of gold and olive shadow accentuates the finely etched brows and the bright, glossy lips add a splash of color to the pale face.

 To the right – the demure gentle face has an almost fragile look with delicate color for eyes and lips and the faintest blush to the cheeks.